Hyperparameter Optimization in Machine Learning: Neural Architecture Search

-\section{Neural architecture search}
+\section{Neural Architecture Search}

-Deep learning has revolutionized the traditional approach of hand-crafting features by enabling the automatic learning of features during training.
-However, the process of creating neural network architectures still depends significantly on manual design, which involves a substantial amount of trial and error.
-We can extend the idea of hyperparameter optimization to automatically design neural network architectures, a process known as neural architecture search (NAS).
+Deep learning has revolutionized the traditional approach of hand-crafting features by enabling automatic feature learning during training.
+However, the design of neural network architectures still relies heavily on manual effort, involving substantial trial and error.

-NAS shares similarities with hyperparameter optimization (HPO), but focuses solely on the hyperparameters that define the architecture.
-However, NAS faces challenges distinct from most HPO problems, as its search spaces are often significantly higher dimensional, exclusively discrete, and of highly conditional structure (e.g., the hyperparameter controlling the number of units in a given layer is only applicable if that layer exists, as controlled by another hyperparameter).
+Following the problem definition described in Section~\ref{sec:the_HPO_problem}, we can extend the idea of hyperparameter optimization (HPO) to automate the design of neural architectures --- a process known as neural architecture search (NAS) (see also \citet{white-arxiv23, elsken2019neural} for an overview).
+NAS is closely related to HPO but focuses specifically on hyperparameters that define the architecture.
+At the same time, NAS introduces unique challenges not typically encountered in standard HPO tasks.
+Its search spaces tend to be higher-dimensional, entirely discrete, and often exhibit highly conditional structures (e.g., the number of units in a layer is only relevant if that layer exists, as determined by another hyperparameter).
+Furthermore, the high computational cost of training modern deep learning models makes NAS especially expensive and calls for even more efficient optimization techniques.